zng-ui/zng/crates/zng/README.md

 #### `"trace_wgt_item"`
 Instrument every property and intrinsic node to trace UI methods.

+Property and other node spans are traced at the TRACE level.

 Note that this can cause very large trace files and bad performance.